leoreyes84/spring-microservices/README.md

 ## 3.2 - naming-server (starts on port 8761) -> http://localhost:8761
 - Registre currency-exchange-service and currency-conversion-service in naming-service (eureka)
-- Update proxy to avoid url hardcode
+- Update proxy to avoid url hardcode and get balancer with eureka